 Cost £59 per person including all materials and access to a YouTube tutorial after the workshop.

 About the Workshop You should bring one pre-wrapped ball with you, ready for measuring (see above)*.
-You will learn to measure six divisions and work the Interlocking Spindles design as in the photograph above.
+You will learn to measure six divisions and work the Spindles design as in the photograph above.
 There will be a range of coloured threads to choose from.
 You will receive access to a step by step video tutorial after the workshop.